- Where in China are your placement locations?

 A: Yes.
 The teaching contract for fall placement usually starts between August 20th and September 1st and ends between June 30th and July 10th of the next year.
 Return to Question Index

 A: With most schools, if the utility usage is within the basic amount, utilities are paid by the school.
 Some schools will ask the teachers to pay the utility amount that exceeds the basic amount.
 Return to Question Index

-A: Mostly, it's a private studio or one bedroom apartment for each teacher.
+A: Mostly, it’s a private studio or one bedroom apartment for each teacher.
+No teacher would need to share an apartment with another teacher unless it’s a couple situation.
 Return to Question Index

 A: Unfortunately, a bachelor degree is a MUST and is required by the Chinese Foreign Expert Bureau to obtain a teaching visa in China.
 Some other Teach in China programs that offer summer teaching program may take applicants without the bachelor degree, especially if you will get a TESOL certificate.
 Return to Question Index